momenshaker/HR_Front/README.md

 ## Environments

-`src/environments/environment.ts` and `.prod.ts` expose the `apiBaseUrl` value.
-Update these files to point at the target backend environments.
+`src/environments/environment.ts` and `.prod.ts` expose the `apiBaseUrl` value and an `apiDefaultHeaders` object for headers that must accompany every request (for example, tenant or API key headers).

 ## Features